mesosphere/marathon/src/main/resources/mesosphere/marathon/api/v2/DeploymentsResource_index.md

 * StartApplication: starts an application, which is currently not running.
 * StopApplication: stops an already running application.
-* ScaleApplication: changes the number of instances of an application
+* ScaleApplication: changes the number of instances of an application and allows to kill specified instances while scaling.
 * RestartApplication: upgrades an already deployed application with a new version.
 * KillAllOldTasksOf: last step of a restart action.